Christ warned that false prophets and false Christs will show great signs and wonders with the intent to deceive people in the end times:

 People’s desire to harm the Two Witnesses suggests that the Two Witnesses will be very unpopular with the wicked:

 - It is safe to assume that one major reason why the Two Witnesses will be very unpopular is that they will torment the wicked during the time of their ministry (Revelation 11:10).

 - Another potential reason for the Two Witnesses unpopularity is that their messages could oppose the messages of the False Prophet and the Antichrist.

 Regardless of why people will attempt to injure them, the Two Witnesses should stand out for being a major nuisance to the wicked.

 There may be more ways to distinguish between the Two Witnesses and the false prophets of the end times than I have listed in this article.
 However, I hope the items mentioned in this article are a good start.
-If you would like to learn about the identity of the Two Witnesses, click this link for an article about the topic.
+I have an article about the identity of the Two Witnesses if you would like to learn more.